MetOffice/git-novice/learners/setup.md

 then "Security", and then "Two-factor authentication".
 Click on "Recovery codes" to view and download your recovery codes.

-Store these codes somewhere safe, such as a password manager.
+Store these codes somewhere safe, such as in a password manager.

 ## SSH Setup